neoforged/Documentation/docs/misc/gametest.md

 # Game Tests

 Game Tests are a way to run in-game unit tests.
 The system was designed to be scalable and in parallel to run large numbers of different tests efficiently.
 Testing object interactions and behaviors are simply a few of the many applications of this framework.
-While part of the system is implemented via [datapacks], some parts need to first be registered in code to effectively use.
+As the system can either be implemented fully in-code or via [datapacks], both will be shown below.

 ## Creating a Game Test